MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 "Of course there's always a danger as you can never say it's 100 percent safe," said Hirata, who has managed notables in his career including current UFC strawweight champion Joanna Jedrzejczyk.
 "But if we're talking about the danger of brain concussion, in that sense, I personally think kids' football, soccer, even playground activities could cause more danger of getting hit to the head."

-Dr. Shawn Klein, a lecturer of philosophy and sports ethicist at Arizona State University, said the pivotal issue is not Momo's age but her ability to offer consent.
+Dr. Shawn Klein, a lecturer of philosophy and a sports ethicist at Arizona State University, said the pivotal issue is not Momo's age but her ability to offer consent.
 At 12, children are still developing emotionally, cognitively and physically, and they don't fully understand the future consequences of their actions.

 "I would think on average, it would be wrong for a 12-year-old to do this, but I think there can be exceptions if you have a 12-year-old who is exceptional across the board," Klein said.